New honeybee observation hive, greenhouse coming to Troy University Arboretum

-The bridge and dock were made possible thanks to a $25,000 grant from Hyundai Motor Manufacturing Alabama.
+The work is made possible thanks to grants from Wiregrass RC&D and Hyundai Motor Manufacturing Alabama.

-The bridge and dock were made possible thanks to a $25,000 grant from Hyundai Motor Manufacturing Alabama.
+The work is made possible thanks to grants from Wiregrass RC&D and Hyundai Motor Manufacturing Alabama.

 Read More